 Tests to help diagnose gout may include:

 - Joint fluid test.
 Your doctor may use a needle to draw fluid from your affected joint.
-When examined under the microscope, your joint fluid may reveal urate crystals.
+Urate crystals may be visible when the fluid is examined under a microscope.

 - X-ray imaging.
 Joint X-rays can be helpful to rule out other causes of joint inflammation.